MaxHorstmann/stack-compose/README.md

-# TechStackMixer
+# Stack-Compose

-Mix &amp; match your own tech stack, generate a ready-to-use dev environment
+Create your tech stack and get a read-to-use docker-compose file.